 Let $X$ denote the question and $C$ denote this context — the current state of the world that the question is implicitly about.
 The correct answer $A$ is a function of both:

 $$A = f(X, C)$$The model has $X$.
 It does not have $C$.
-What it produces is something like an expectation over possible contexts, marginalising out the unknown $C$:
+One useful idealisation is that it produces something like an expectation over possible contexts, marginalising out the unknown $C$:

 The quantity that measures how much the missing context matters is the mutual information between the answer and the context, given the question:

 $$I(A;\, C \mid X) \;=\; H(A \mid X) - H(A \mid X, C)$$Here $H(A \mid X)$ is the residual uncertainty in the answer given only the question, and $H(A \mid X, C)$ is the residual uncertainty once the context is also known.
-For most questions in a language model’s training distribution — “what is the capital of France?”, “how do I sort a list in Python?” — this mutual information is near zero: the context does not change the answer.
-For situationally grounded questions like the car wash question, it is large: the answer is almost entirely determined by the context, not the question.
+For a stable factual question such as “what is the capital of France?”, the relevant situational context contributes little once the question is fixed.
+For the car-wash decision it contributes much more.
+The equation names that difference; this article does not estimate the mutual information empirically.

 Why the Model Was Confident Anyway